 Document and Website Localisation

+Successful localisation extends beyond translation.
+I appreciate the unique expectations of different markets.
+For instance, German readers prefer detailed technical information, while English readers may seek a different approach.
 To avoid negative reactions I recommend strongly that you research your German or English target market before creating marketing materials for your target country.
 A good way of finding out clients’ expectations is analysing competitors’ website contents.

 I always advise my clients to research local legislation such as consumer legislation applicable in their English or German speaking target country to pinpoint vital differences.

-Let’s look at German law as a contrast.
-German rules are based on the principle that the buyer is not required to assess the goods in advance.
+By contrast, German rules are based on the principle that the buyer is not required to assess the goods in advance.
 According to §437 BGB (German Civil Code) the buyer may request subsequent fulfilment (repair or replacement).
 They may also withdraw from the contract, offer to pay a reduced purchase price or claim compensation from you.

 Search Engine Optimisation is an art form.
 While search engines don’t publish how exactly they rank sites, major factors include: